-Appeal No. A1426
+Appeal No. 1437

-Between: [OMITTED] (the Appellant)
+Between: [Omitted] (the Appellant)

 And: The Registrar

-An appeal against a decision of the Registrar of Licensed Building Practitioners to decline a
+In the matter of: An appeal against a decision of the Registrar of Licensed Building Practitioners to decline a Carpentry Licence.

-Carpentry Licence.

 Decision of the Board under section 330(1)(a) of the Building Act 2004